-Table 57.
-The pHOS and pNOB estimates from limited otolith datasets for recent complete brood years is more similar to the estimates produced by adult-to-adult coded wire tag expansions versus juvenile mark rate expansions of coded-wire tagged adult recoveries.
+The pHOS and pNOB estimates from limited otolith datasets for recent complete brood years are more similar to the estimates produced by adult-to-adult CWT expansions versus juvenile mark rate expansions of CWT recoveries of returning adults.

-Table 57Proportionate Natural Influence (PNI) of the Hanford Reach fall Chinook salmon supplementation program based on expanded coded wire-tag recoveries of all fish surveyed, Return Year 2001 - 2015.
+Table 55 PNI of the Hanford Reach fall Chinook salmon supplementation program based on expanded coded wire-tag recoveries of all fish surveyed, Return Year 2001-2016.